alexanderguzhva/bitset/readme.txt

 This is an alpha version of library.
 The work is still in progress.

-This library was written specifically for the Milvus project (https://github.com/milvus-io/milvus), although it might be used as a general-purpose library.
+This library was written specifically for the Milvus project (https://github.com/milvus-io/milvus) and expected to be placed at https://github.com/milvus-io/milvus/tree/master/internal/core/src/bitset in the future release.
+Although, this library may be used as a general-purpose ibe.
 The version in this repo contains additional attributes like `[[likely]]` and may be used as a header-only library.

 Tested on:
 * Intel Xeon 4th Gen